 Patient population, centre policies and outcomes.

 After exclusions (Supplementary Figure 1), we analysed data on 5755 patients in 51 individual dialysis units from seven kidney centres.
-1339(23%) of these were previously reported on (9).
+1339(23%) of these were previously reported (9).
 Mean age was 63.4 years, 2,229 (38.6%) were female and 2,401 (41.7%) had a diagnosis of diabetes (Table 1).
 There was a broad range of ethnicities represented, with 1,261 (21.9%) Asian (predominantly South Asian), 1, 684 (29.3%) Black, and 2,003 (34.8%) White.
 Units dialysed between 8 and 338 patients (Table 2; Supplementary Figure 2).
 Isolation strategies by centre are illustrated in Figure 1 (with further detail in Supplementary Table 2).
 Introduction of mask wearing policies occurred over the first seven weeks.
 Over the course of the 13 week follow-up, the outcome of test positivity or hospital admission occurred in 990 patients (17.2%; Figure 2) and almost half of these, 465 (8.2%), met the admission outcome.
 However, these figures encompassed substantial between-unit variation, with first cases occurring between week 1 and week 6, and, between 0% and 44% of patients reaching the outcome of test positivity or admission (Figure 3).
 Across all centres, following the first swab positive case, the Hazard Ratio (HR) peaked in the third week for the outcome of test positivity or admission and the fourth week for admission alone (Supplementary Figure 3).
 When examining both outcomes by calendar date, estimates were less precise, but the peak for both outcomes occurred in the fifth week of follow-up.

 Clinical and demographic variables and estimates of disease in patients’ local communities.